Embedding Binary Code in newLISP

 The following hack shows how to embed binary code in newLISP for execution just like any other function call in newLISP.
 The trick is to create a built-in function symbol and point it to the code to execute.
 The code should be written to 'C' calling conventions of the platform newLISP is running on.

-The following example assumes a x86 like CPU (args on the stack).
+The following example assumes a x86 like CPU (args on the stack) and will not work on all platforms.

 1. The code to execute